[toc] Unlike Valor, Glory points can only be earned in the Competitive PVP mode in Destiny 2.

 - Acquiring Pinnacle weapons

-With weapon sunsetting on the horizon, Pinnacle weapons have definitely taken a backseat, but they remain viable for the “normal” Crucible (in other words, all PVP game modes except Trials of Osiris and Iron Banner).
+But with weapon sunsetting, Pinnacle weapons are practically worthless, even if they remain viable for “normal” Crucible modes (all PVP game modes except Trials of Osiris and Iron Banner).

 These are the Pinnacle weapons that previously required a specific Glory rank to be earned: